-Professional tennis player, Ivan Lendl has an estimated his net worth of $40 million.
-Lendl earned his net worth by becoming the world's number one player in the 1980's.
+Ivan Lendl net worth: Ivan Lendl is a Czech-born former professional tennis player who has a net worth of $40 million.
+Ivan Lendl is probably most fondly remembered for being the world's number one player in the 1980s.
 After taking the tennis world by storm, he retired from the game in 1994.
-It seems Lendl's family tree is full of professional tennis players – his parents were top-ranked top players his hometown Czechoslovakia (now known as Czech Republic).
+It seems Lendl's family tree is full of professional tennis players – his parents were top-ranked top players his home country of Czechoslovakia (now known as Czech Republic).
 In fact his mother was ranked number one player in the country.
-Such inspiration pushed Lendl to become a top-rated tennis player.